InteractiveComputerGraphics/Latex4CorelDRAW/README.md

         `ScintillaNET.xml`,
         `UserUI.xslt`

+1. There should be one file with zero length `CorelDrw.addon`, which may not be present in this set of files (depending on how you got this).
+If the file is not there make an empty file in the `\Addons\Latex4CorelDraw` folder, with the name `CorelDrw.addon`.

-3. Right-click and open "Properties" for each copied DLL file in the `Latex4CorelDrawFolder` folder.
+2. Right-click and open "Properties" for each copied DLL file in the `Latex4CorelDraw` folder.
 If you see the following text, you have to unblock the file:
 **"Security: This file came from another computer and might be blocked to help protect this computer."**.

-1. Activate docker window "Latex" in the menu "Windows".
-2. Ensure that your environment has a path to your local tex installation.
-On my PC I added the MikTex path `C:\Users\%USER%\AppData\Local\Programs\MiKTeX\miktex\bin\x64\` to the environment.
+1. The addon needs to know where to look for the LaTeX compiler on your PC.
+Add a path to the environment pointing to the local LaTeX compiler.
+For MikTex, the path on my PC is `C:\Users\%USER%\AppData\Local\Programs\MiKTeX\miktex\bin\x64\`.
 Change this for your installation details, it will probably be different from mine.

+2. Start CorelDraw.
+In the CorelDraw menu `<Windows>` scroll down to and open `<Dockers>`.
+Search for the `LaTeX` entry (probably near the bottom end).